 "We've definitely grown with the use of the Epilog.
 While each guitar takes hundreds of hours to produce, in terms of customization of instruments, the variety of products we can offer and the streamlining of processes and tooling, we are well ahead of the curve that existed five years ago.
 We're utilizing technology to create beautiful pieces of art," Marsh said.
 "I often wonder if Epilog lasers existed in the time of Stradivarius, Orville Gibson or Christian Friedrich Martin would they have used them?
 I'd bet big money they'd be all over the Epilogs in a heartbeat."

-To learn more about Riguad Guitars and how they are taking guitar customization to the next level, visit rgmusic.com and finelinesinlay.com.
-To contact Bob Rigaud or Bob Marsh, email email@example.com.
+To learn more about Riguad Guitars, visit rgmusic.com.
+To contact Bob Rigaud or Bob Marsh, email firstname.lastname@example.org.